Rotor blade optimization and flight testing of a small uav rotorcraft

-Rotor blade optimization with blade airfoil Reynolds numbers between 100,000 and 500,000-characteristic of radio controlled (RC) helicopters - was performed using Blade Element Momentum theory (BEMT) and demonstrated via flight tests.
-BEMT was used to test various airfoil profiles and rotor blade shapes using airfoil data from 2D Computational Fluid Dynamics (CFD) simulations with Reynolds numbers representative of the blade elements.
-A blade design utilizing a cambered profile, taper and twist was developed for increased performance in hover.
-Selected blade designs were manufactured and flight tested on a Blade 600X RC helicopter (671 mm blade radius) to validate the theoretical results.
-The best of the improved blade designs increased the Figure of Merit (FM) by 20% and reduced power consumption by 22% while keeping the rotational frequency constant.
-Reducing the rotational frequency from 2,000 to 1,500 RPM resulted in an additional 55% increase in the FM and 35% reduction in the power consumption, while a one-bladed design further improved endurance and range performance of the helicopter by as much as 20%.
-The presented results could serve as useful guidelines to small Unmanned Aerial Vehicle (UAV) helicopter manufacturers and operators for increasing endurance, range and payload capabilities.
+Rotor blade optimization with blade airfoil Reynolds numbers between 100 000 and 500 000 — characteristic of small single-rotor unmanned aerial vehicles (UAV) — was performed for hover using blade element momentum theory (BEMT) and demonstrated via flight tests.
+BEMT was used to test various airfoil profiles and rotor blade shapes using airfoil data from 2D computational fluid dynamics simulations with Reynolds numbers representative of the blade elements.
+Selected blade designs were manufactured and flight tested on a Blade 600X single main-rotor UAV (671 mm blade radius) to validate the theoretical results.
+The parameters considered during the optimization process were the rotor frequency, radius, taper ratio, twist, chord length, airfoil profile, and blade number.
+The best of the improved blade designs increased the figure of merit, a measure of rotor efficiency, from 0.31 to 0.68 and reduced power consumption by 54%.
+Reducing the rotational frequency accounted for 45% of the improvement in power consumption, while the taper ratio and blade number accounted for 25% and 17%, respectively.
+The blade twist and airfoil profile only had a minor effect on the power consumption, contributing 7% and 6% to the improvement.
+The rotor diameter and root chord were kept identical to the original rotor and hence had no contribution.
+The presented results could serve as useful guidelines to single-rotor UAV manufacturers and operators for increasing endurance and payload capabilities.